Bylaws of the Division of Rehabilitation Psychology

 Section 3: Disbursements

-A. Unless authorized by the Executive Board or the President, no member, including the Treasurer, may obligate the Division to the payment of any funds.
+A. Unless authorized by the Executive Committee or the President, no member, including the Treasurer, may obligate the Division to the payment of any funds.

 B. All requests for payment of funds must be made through the Treasurer.